alvinjaison/lambda-with-container-images/README.md

    The cloudformation will create the following resources
    > An IAM role

-   > A Containerized Lambda function with the above created docker image
+   > A containerized Lambda function with the above created docker image